528th Sustainment Brigade, Special Operations (Airborne)

 The brigade, based out of Fort Bragg, N.C., is task organized with a brigade headquarters, the 528th Special Troops Battalion (STB), and the 112th Signal Battalion.
 In addition, the brigade maintains a permanent presence in each theater, with ARSOF Liaison Elements (ALEs) based at each Theater Special Operations Command (TSOC) and Army Service Component Command (ASCC) headquarters, and a Signal Support Detachment (SSD) at each TSOC.

-As the primary unit of action for the brigade, Soldiers from the ALE are capable of providing persistent and direct support to the TSOC through planning and coordination with Theater Army, Special Operations Command and Army Special Operations Command, to ensure support during operations and training.
+As a forward stationed element of the brigade, Soldiers from the ALE are capable of providing persistent and direct support to the TSOC through planning and coordination with the Special Operations Command, the Army Special Operations Command, and the Army Service Component Command in direct support of operations and training.

 In addition, there are two National Guard companies force-aligned to the STB.
 The 195th Forward Support Company (Nebraska) and 197th Special Troops Company (Texas) are capable of providing Army Special Operations Forces and Joint Special Operations Forces dedicated logistics capabilities when mobilized.